How Long Does an Eviction Process Take [market_city]

 North Carolina Eviction Timeline: Regaining Possession

 The full eviction timeline in Raleigh can vary, but it generally follows a predictable order.
-It begins with the notice period, which may last ten to thirty days depending on the situation.
+It begins with the notice period, which may last ten to thirty days, depending on the situation.
 Filing and serving the complaint typically takes another one to two weeks.
-The court hearing usually happens within seven to ten days after the tenant has been served, and the judge issues a decision soon afterward.
+The court hearing usually occurs within 7 to 10 days after the tenant is served, and the judge issues a decision soon afterward.

 Common Tenant Defenses